vladzadvorny/theme-happy-hipster/README.md

 ## Installation

-Happy Hipster is available for free on the Visual Studio Code marketplace, it can be installed in the same way as other extensions/themes:
+This extension is available for free on the Visual Studio Code marketplace, it can be installed in the same way as other extensions/themes:

 1. Open extension menu from the sidebar(or by running `install extension` in command palette)
 2. Search for **Happy Hipster**